Obama to focus on middle class in State of Union address

 "Now that we have fought our way through the crisis, how do we make sure that everybody in this country, how do we make sure that they are sharing in this growing economy?"
 Obama said in a White House-produced YouTube video preview of his speech.

-Obama's proposals are already being viewed sceptically by Republicans who control both houses of Congress and who are in no mood to raise taxes on anyone.
+Obama's proposals are already being viewed skeptically by Republicans who control both houses of Congress and who are in no mood to raise taxes on anyone.

 "More Washington tax hikes and spending is the same, old top-down approach we've come to expect from President Obama that hasn't worked," said Michael Steel, spokesman for House Speaker John Boehner, the top U.S. Republican.